 (iv) The reasons the use of the indemnification clause would be in the Government’s interest; and

-(v) The signatures of the head of the contracting activity or the senior contracting official and the contracting officer.
+(v) The signatures of the head of the contracting activity or the senior contracting official and the Contracting officer.

 (3) Handle requests for indemnification under Pub.
 L. 85-804 in accordance with FAR 50.104-3 and DFARS 250.104-3-70.